 - Pupils are encouraged and supported whatever their ability to do their absolute best.

 Lights, Camera, Action!

-Past pupils have gone on to study the subject at drama school and university, and work in the profession in a number of careers both on stage and behind the scenes.
+Pupils have gone on to study the subject at drama school and university, and work in the profession in a number of careers both on stage and behind the scenes.

 Ours is a working theatre, at the heart of our community, and pupils are actively encouraged to involve themselves in its day-to-day running, thereby learning new skills.
 We try to offer a wide variety of performances in which to participate.
 For example:

-- Large-scale musical The Wizard of Oz
+- Large-scale musical Grease

-- The Scholars’ Murder Mystery,
+- The Scholars’ Murder Mystery